cran-task-views/WebTechnologies/WebTechnologies.md

 - *Machine Translation*:
   `r pkg("RYandexTranslate")` connects to Yandex Translate.
   `r pkg("transcribeR")` provides automated audio transcription via the HP IDOL service.
-- *Document Processing*:
-  `r pkg("abbyyR")`  and `r pkg("captr")` connect to optical character recognition (OCR) APIs.
-  `r pkg("pdftables")` uses [the PDFTables.com webservice](https://pdftables.com/) to extract tables from PDFs.
-- *Visualization*:
-  Plot.ly is a company that allows you to create visualizations in the web using R (and Python), which is accessible via `r pkg("plotly")`.
-  `r pkg("googleVis")` provides an interface between R and the Google chart tools.
-  `r ohat("RUbigraph")` provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
-  You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.
-- *Other* :
-  `r pkg("rrefine")` can import to and export from the 'OpenRefine' data cleaning service.

 ### Spatial Analysis